 Making the filling

--Soften the shallots in 1 tbsp olive oil until translucent then spread them over the base of the tart.
+-Soften the shallots in 1 tbsp olive oil until translucent then splash in the port and let it cook off.
+Spread the shallots over the base of the tart.

 -Arrange the sliced pears on top of this in a circular pattern.